gleam-lang/website/deployment/fly.md

 }
 ```

-Now we have a web application that listens on port 8080 and can be started with
+Now we have a web application that listens on 0.0.0.0 with port 8080 and can be started with
 `gleam run`.

 ## Add a Dockerfile